Skip to content

 Args:

-marketdatapath (str): Path to the market data folder containing yearly/monthly subfolders with zipped files.
+marketdatapath (str): Path to market data folder with yearly/monthly subfolders

-savepath (str): Directory path where the parsed CSV files should be saved.
+savepath (str): Directory where processed CSV files will be saved

 """